r-stiffler/SvgSpriter/README.md

 # Svg Spriter

-A website ready to use that provides a way to create sprite from a list of svg file.
+A website ready to deploy that provides a way to create sprite from a list of svg file.

 ## Prerequisites